Thewbi/sdr_testing/ble_decoding_using_sdr4iot-ble-rx/README.md

 share a common clock!

 With the knowledge of the transmitted source-data 0, 0, 0, 1, 1, 1, 0, 1, 1, it is actually possible for a
-human to see what the points to sample the incoming waveform are, so that the data sequence is sampled.
+human to identify the points to sample the incoming waveform at, in order to retrieve the original data from the waveform.
+Try it: find three low values followed by three high values followed by a single low value followed by two high values.

-The computerized receiver does not know
+The computerized receiver however does not know
-* what the source-data is
+* what the source-data is (So it cannot guess)
 * where to start to sample
 * which frequency to use to sample the data

-How can these three points be clarified?
+How can these three missing parts of information be produced by the receiver?

-The answer is to by using clock recovery algorithms.
+The answer is to use one of the clock recovery algorithms.
 A clock recovery algorithm is one that is able to learn a clock from the data itself.
-Once the algorithm has latched onto the data, the data can be converted back to the symbols that the transmitted originally has sent to the receiver.
+Once the algorithm has return a clock description, the receiver can then latched onto the data using said clock.
+The data can then be converted back to the symbols that the transmitted originally has sent to the receiver.

+A well known synchronization sequence of 10101010 patterns often times is used to give the clock synchronizer a chance to detect the correct clock.

 ## Mueller & Müller